thomaschlt/mla.c/README.md

 - Memory-efficient key-value caching
 - Content and positional attention scoring
 - Numerically stable softmax implementation
+- RMSNorm implementation (for query and key/value paths)

 ## Paper Implemented 📄

-This implementation is based on the ["DeepSeek-V3 Technical Report"]((https://arxiv.org/pdf/2412.19437)) by DeepSeek-AI
+This implementation is based on the ["DeepSeek-V3 Technical Report"](<(https://arxiv.org/pdf/2412.19437)>) by DeepSeek-AI

 ## Next To Do 📝

 - [ ] Add batch processing support